 The U.S. Department of Transportation’s Federal Highway Administration has published a rulemaking that proposes new performance measures to assess system performance, freight movement, and the CMAQ program.
 The proposed regulation calls for an increased level of transparency and accountability in establishing and achieving targets for performance impacting commuters and truck drivers.

 For more information, please visit FHWA’s Office of Transportation Performance Management at the following link: https://www.fhwa.dot.gov/tpm/rule.cfm

 The FHWA Office of Freight Management and Operations and other stakeholders are developing performance measures for freight transportation.
 Freight-specific performance measures help to identify needed transportation improvements and monitor their effectiveness.
 They also serve as indicators of economic health and traffic congestion.

-FHWA has acquired a national data set of average travel times for use in performance measurement.
-This data set is being made available to States and Metropolitan Planning Organizations (MPOs) as a tool for performance measurement.
-To sign up for access, please e-mail Heretraffic.email@example.com.
+FHWA has acquired a second (v2) national data set of average travel times on the National Highway System for use in its performance measures and management activities.
+This data set is also available to State Departments of Transportation and Metropolitan Planning Organizations to use for their performance management activities.
+The data set will be available monthly.

-To view the webinar sessions held, please select the following links:
+To view previous webinar sessions, please select the link(s) below:

 United States Department of Transportation - Federal Highway Administration